Natlem/M-HTCN/README.md

  pip install sacred
  ```
  - To monitor the training, we used MongoObserver of Sacred with Omniboard.
 However, it is disabled by default.
 If you want to plug in your own monitoring.
 It can be done in **class LoggerForSacred** of **experiments/exp_utils.py** which will be called at every 100 iteration.
 By default, log are printed to stdout.
+ - All models are expected to be saved in *all_saves* folder in repo's root.
+This can be changed in the code.

 ## Datasets
 ### Datasets Preparation